Introduction to Pick Leading

 If you have any questions, please don’t hesitate to contact us at picks@notfarfromthetree.org.

-Review the process of a fruit pick from a Pick Leader’s perspective.
+See the Google Slides below for an overview of NFFTT, the role of the Pick Leader, and the process of a fruit pick from a Pick Leader’s perspective!

-Further details will be found in the Pick Leader Handbook, which you will receive following submission of your review quiz.
+Further details on everything mentioned will be found in the Pick Leader Handbook, which is sent following submission of your quiz below.

 Register in the Fruit Picking Portal